 Make every minute count with this whirlwind tour of the geographic and demographic heartland of Sydney.

 Get your day off to an early start by grabbing a bite at one of the many local cafés scattered around the suburb.
-Popular options include Paper Plane Café (5/2 Horwood Pl) – a boutique coffee house serving up healthy food and Little Marionette drip, St Drogo’s (95/75 Phillip St) – a 6.5 metre hole-in-the-wall that dishes out Nutella and Tim Tam Tarts daily, and Circa Espresso (21 Wentworth St) – serving Modern Australian farm-to-table cuisine and excellent brew.
+Popular options include Paper Plane Café (5/2 Horwood Pl) – a boutique coffee house serving up healthy food and Little Marionette drip, Homage Specialty Coffee for the world's best jaffles and homemade delicious treats (2/71 Horwood Pl) and Circa Espresso (21 Wentworth St) – serving Modern Australian farm-to-table cuisine and excellent brew.

 Pick up a walking map from The Parramatta Heritage and Visitor Centre for a self-guided walking tour.
 One of the most popular is the Hidden Stories Trail.
 This 2.5 kilometre route reveals some of the suburb’s little-known secrets.
 (Like exactly who built the underground chambers inside the Lennox Bridge...)

 Alternatively, get in touch with your inner historian, with a tour of Parramatta’s colonial heritage.
 Sites to see include Australia's three of Australia’s oldest European buildings (Elizabeth Farm, Dairy Cottage and Old Government House), Australia's oldest cemetery (St John’s), oldest surviving church site, oldest military site and more!